icons8/lunacy-docs/docs/man/help.md

 We save the files in .sketch format.
 We preserve the original structure: naming, groups, and IDs.

-As of the version 3.7,** we don't fully support the symbols**.
+As of the version 3.7, we don't fully support the symbols.
 We save the symbols as the generic groups.
 Your designs will look the same, but updating a symbol won't affect its instances.

 #### Tools, Objects, and Properties